 Give Our Own a Show! [poem, 2 February 1906]

-A poem which attacks those who are critical of a White Australia.
+A poem which opposes the immigration of non-white labour, and is supportive of a White Australia.
 Published in the Peak Hill Express (Peak Hill, NSW).

 Mr. Deakin in Sydney [24 May 1906]